Macroscopic Modeling, Calibration, and Simulation of Managed Lane-Freeway Networks, Part I: Topological and Phenomenological Modeling: Abstract

 To help mitigate road congestion caused by the unrelenting growth of traffic demand, many transit authorities have implemented managed lane policies.
 Managed lanes typically run parallel to a freeway's standard, general-purpose (GP) lanes, but are restricted to certain types of vehicles.
 It was originally thought that managed lanes would improve the use of existing infrastructure through incentivization of demand-management behaviors like carpooling, but implementations have often been characterized by unpredicted phenomena that is often to detrimental system performance.
 Development of traffic models that can capture these sorts of behaviors is a key step for helping managed lanes deliver on their promised gains.

 Towards this goal, this paper presents several macroscopic traffic modeling tools we have used for study of freeways equipped with managed lanes, or ``managed lane-freeway networks.''
 The proposed framework is based on the widely-used first-order kinematic wave theory.
 In this model, the GP and the managed lanes are modeled as parallel links connected by nodes, where certain type of traffic may switch between GP and managed lane links.
 Two types of managed lane configuration are considered: full-access, where vehicles can switch between the GP and the managed lanes anywhere; and \emph{separated}, where such switching is allowed only at certain locations called \emph{gates}.
+We describe macroscopic modeling considerations for both types of network topologies.

-We incorporate two phenomena into our model that are particular to managed lane-freeway networks: the \emph{inertia effect} and the \emph{friction effect}.
+We also describe methods to incorporate three phenomena into our model that are particular to managed lane-freeway networks: the \emph{inertia effect}, the \emph{friction effect}, and the \emph{smoothing effect}.
 The inertia effect reflects drivers' inclination to stay in their lane as long as possible and switch only if this would obviously improve their travel condition.
-The friction effect reflects the empirically-observed driver fear of moving fast in a managed lane while traffic in the adjacent GP links moves slowly due to congestion.
+The friction effect reflects the empirically-observed driver fear of moving fast in a managed lane while traffic in the adjacent GP lanes moves slowly due to congestion.
+Finally, the smoothing effect describes how managed lanes can \emph{increase} throughput at bottlenecks by reducing lane changes.
+We present simple modeling techniques for each of these phenomena that fit within the general macroscopic theory for arbitrary link and junction models.

-Calibration of models of large road networks is difficult, as the dynamics depend on many parameters whose numbers grow with the network's size.
-We present an iterative learning-based approach to calibrating our model's physical and driver-behavioral parameters.
-Finally, we validate our model and calibration methodology with case studies of simulations of two managed lane-equipped California freeways.